Modeling Concurrency Control as a Learnable Function: Execution

 \section{\dbname Execution}

-In this section, we describe the CC execution workflow in {\dbname}, which lies on the critical path of transaction execution.
-We first present a model of concurrency control as a learnable function {\cacheF} that maps current database states to concurrency control actions.
-Next, we discuss how to efficiently capture the input of {\cacheF} and evaluate it quickly.
-Finally, we present the detailed algorithm steps.
+In this section, we describe {\dbname}'s {execution workflow} which lies on the critical path of transaction execution.
+We first discuss what database states {\dbname} collects, and how it selects important states as input to the function {\cacheF}.
+We then present the detailed concurrency control algorithm that performs conflict handling based on the output of {\cacheF}.